sehlen-bsi/botan-docs/README.md

 guidance.

-We use [Poetry](https://python-poetry.org/) to manage the (internal and external) python dependencies of the document generators.
-In contrast to `pip` Poetry manages dependencies in virtual python environments.
+We use [Poetry](https://python-poetry.org/) to manage the (internal and external) Python dependencies of the document generators.
+In contrast to `pip`, Poetry manages dependencies in virtual Python environments.
 Therefore, it transparently handles the environment setup for the document generators.

-To install poetry run:
+To install poetry, run:

 ```bash
 sudo apt install python3-poetry